Arie Kouandjio: Professional career

-Washington Redskins
+Washington Redskins (first stint)

-The Washington Redskins drafted Kouandjio in the fourth round with the 112th overall pick in the 2015 NFL Draft.
+The Washington Redskins selected Kouandjio in the fourth round with the 112th overall pick in the 2015 NFL draft.
 He signed a four-year contract on May 11, 2015.

 On September 2, 2017, Kouandjio was waived by the Redskins.

 Baltimore Ravens

-On September 19, 2017, Kouandjio was signed to the Baltimore Ravens' practice squad.
+On September 19, 2017, Kouandjio was signed to the practice squad of the Baltimore Ravens.

 Washington Redskins (second stint)

 On October 28, 2017, Kouandjio was signed by the Redskins off the Ravens' practice squad.
 He played in eight games in 2017, starting six at right guard.

 On May 15, 2018, it was announced that Kouandjio would undergo quad surgery for a partial tear.
 The next week, following the surgery, it was reported that Kouandjio would miss the entire 2018 season.

 New York Guardians

-Kouandjio was drafted in the 10th round in phase two in the 2020 XFL Draft by the New York Guardians.
+Kouandjio was selected by the New York Guardians of the XFL in the 10th round in phase two in the 2020 XFL draft.

 Personal life

-Kouandjio's younger brother, Cyrus, who played at Alabama as an offensive tackle and was selected in second round of the 2014 NFL Draft by the Buffalo Bills.
+Kouandjio's younger brother, Cyrus, who played at Alabama as an offensive tackle and was selected in second round of the 2014 NFL draft by the Buffalo Bills.
 Kouandjio became a US citizen on September 13, 2016.